hakandundar34coding/system-monitoring-center/README.md

 ### Installation:
 - System Monitoring Center is installable from PyPI as a Python package.
-- Remove older versions (v1.8.0 and older).
 - Option-1) Installing for current user account: `pip install system-monitoring-center`
 - Option-2) Installing for system-wide: `sudo pip install system-monitoring-center` (This method can be used for preventing source code modifications.)
 - First run:
-    Run the application by using `system-monitoring-center` command.
+    - Run the application by using `system-monitoring-center` command.
-    The application will prepare shortcut and GUI images automatically.
+    - The application will prepare shortcut and GUI images automatically.
-    If command is not found, restart the system and run the command again.
+    - If command is not found, restart the system and run the command again.
-    If images are not shown on the GUI, restart the system.
+    - If images are not shown on the GUI, run `touch ~/.local/share/*` or restart the system.

 ### Dependencies:
-- These dependencies are already installed on many systems: `bash (>=4.4), dmidecode, iproute2, python3 (>=3.6), python3-cairo, python3-gi, python3-gi-cairo, udev, util-linux (>=2.31)`
+- These dependencies are already installed on many systems: `bash, dmidecode, iproute2, python3 (>=3.6), python3-cairo, python3-gi, python3-gi-cairo, udev, util-linux`
 - Following dependencies may be required on some systems: for systems with .deb packages: `libcairo2-dev`, for Arch Linux: `polkit`

 ### Updating:
 - Run one of these commands to update the application:
-    - If the application is istalled for current user account: `pip install --upgrade system-monitoring-center`
+    - If the application is installed for current user account: `pip install --upgrade system-monitoring-center`
-    - If the application is istalled for system-wide: `sudo pip install --upgrade system-monitoring-center`
+    - If the application is installed for system-wide: `sudo pip install --upgrade system-monitoring-center`

 <a href="https://repology.org/project/system-monitoring-center/versions">